Submission Process/Deadline for Entries

 - The entire production must be the work of the person or persons entering the competition.
 For group productions, choose the age category matching the oldest authoring member of the group.
 There is no age limit for actors, documentary subjects, or musicians who may appear in the production.

 - Whenever possible, we urge students to use original music, copyright free music, or music they have obtained permission to use.
-Check out the Creative Commons website for more information about music available for students to use.
+See the Creative Commons website for more information about music available for students to use.

-In an effort to encourage maximum participation by Maine students, there is no longer an entry fee to submit to the MSFVF!
+In an effort to encourage maximum participation and equal access to all Maine students, there is no entry fee to submit to the MSFVF!